-Following a safety occurrence, an initial investigation should be instigated either by The Airfield Manager or Safety Manager.
+Following a safety occurrence, an initial investigation should be instigated either by The Head of Airfield or Safety Manager.
 The primary aim of this investigation is to establish the facts of the occurrence and identify any obvious shortcomings.
 Dependent on the type of occurrence and the findings, it may be necessary to inform the CAA.